Environmental Services

 environment

-We believe the best way to protect our environment is through education.
-It must be simple, engaging, and to the point so that everyone can appreciate the value of sound environmental practices.
-An oceanographer by training, our founder brings a unique perspective and considerable experience to the field.
-Specialized in marine pollution (particularly sewage and oil pollution), he has many years of experience working with major environmental consulting firms including Camp Dresser and McKee, Hazen and Sawyer, R F Weston and Beak Consultants Ltd. Our team has considerable experience in public environmental education, oil spill response consulting, and training.
+At our organization, we believe that education is the best way to protect our environment.
+We strive to make environmental practices simple, engaging, and accessible to everyone.
+Our founder, an oceanographer by training, brings a unique perspective and considerable experience to the field.
+He specializes in marine pollution, particularly sewage and oil pollution, and has worked with major environmental consulting firms such as Camp Dresser and McKee, Hazen and Sawyer, R F Weston, and Beak Consultants Ltd. Our team has considerable experience in public environmental education, oil spill response consulting, and training.

 Oil Spill Response